 Snack and Beverage Vending Service

 Schools that participate in the Snack and Beverage Vending program will earn monthly commissions based on gross sales while all aspects of the program will be managed by the vendors.
-The Snack and Beverage Vending program is exclusively serviced and provided by Answer Vending for snack machines or snack products and CC Vending for beverage machines or beverage products.
+The Snack and Beverage Vending program is exclusively serviced by CC Vending.

 Food and Snack Guidelines

 - All products must be in single serve packages.

 - Products may not contain any artificial and non-nutritive sweeteners.